Benard519/mern-final-project/README.md

 # Recipe Flashcards Platform

-AI-assisted MERN stack platform where cooks can publish recipes, search/filter the catalog, and instantly transform any recipe into spaced-repetition flashcards powered by OpenAI.
+AI-assisted MERN stack platform where cooks can publish recipes, search/filter the catalog, and instantly transform any recipe into spaced-repetition flashcards powered by Google Gemini.

 ## Features
 - JWT authentication with profile management